Beyond Gaming

-Beyond Gaming, officially Mega Bank Beyond Gaming, is a Taiwanese professional League of Legends team competing in the Pacific Championship Series, the top-level league for the game in Taiwan, Hong Kong, Macau, and Southeast Asia.
-The team was founded by former professional League of Legends player Xue "Dinter" Hong-wei after he purchased the PCS spot of ahq eSports Club.
+Beyond Gaming was a Taiwanese professional League of Legends team competing in the Pacific Championship Series.
+It was founded in 2021 by former professional League of Legends player Xue "Dinter" Hong-wei, after he purchased the PCS spot of ahq eSports Club.
+Xue announced the team's disbandment in 2024, citing the deterioration of his mental health due to the team's inability to find sponsors amid rising operational costs.

-Beyond Gaming has qualified for the prestigious World Championship twice, in 2021 and 2022.
+Beyond Gaming qualified for the prestigious World Championship twice, in 2021 and 2022.
+The team's highest placement was 17th to 18th out of 22 teams.

 History

 Founding

 Xue "Dinter" Hong-wei, formerly the jungler for Taipei Assassins and Hong Kong Esports, founded Beyond Gaming on 27 January 2021 after he purchased the PCS spot of ahq eSports Club.

 Beyond Gaming's inaugural roster did not include any players from ahq's final starting roster.
 However, Beyond Gaming signed ahq's substitute bot laner, Chiu "Doggo" Tzu-chuan, on 4 February 2021.
 The team also acquired top laner Hsieh "PK" Yu-ting from Machi Esports and signed several rookies.
 Mid laner Chien "Maoan" Mao-an joined from Berjaya Dragons on 3 March to round out the seven-man roster.